devUgur/e-commerce/README.md

 # e-commerce
-A repo to create quickly javascript e-commerce with NodeJS and VueJS.
+A repo to create quickly javascript e-commerce application with NodeJS and VueJS.